 Tax Court Lawyers in Columbus

-At the federal level, there is the United States Tax Court, which has courthouses all over the country, containing one in or near Columbus, Indiana.
+At the national level, we have the United States Tax Court, which has locations all over the country.
+This means that there is an U.S. tax court in or near Columbus, Wisconsin.

-Do I Need a Columbus, Indiana Tax Attorney?
+Do I Need a Columbus, Wisconsin Tax Attorney?

 Federal law authorizes some non-lawyers to represent parties in tax court.
 However, tax law is a fairly complex and specialized legal field.
 Most lawyers who practice tax law do not practice any other area of law, giving you an idea of how specialized it is.

 So, if you need to go to tax court, for whatever reason, you should obtain the counsel of a good tax attorney in Columbus, Wisconsin.
 While a non-lawyer who's licensed to practice before the tax courts may well give you perfectly competent representation, there are still advantages to hiring a lawyer.
 The main advantage is that lawyers are far more regulated in their profession than most non-lawyers.
 So, if a tax attorney severely damages your case due to negligence or incompetence, you will have considerable legal recourse against them.